-How to connect Bluetooth headphones to Google Chromecast: link Apple AirPods, Samsung Galaxy Buds or any wireless headset to your Google Home set-up
+How to connect Bluetooth headphones to Google Chromecast: link Apple AirPods, Samsung Galaxy Buds or any wireless headset to your Google Home or TV set-up

-Connect Bluetooth headphones to your Google Chromecast and enjoy a lockdown binge-watch without disturbing others.
+Connect Bluetooth headphones to your Google Chromecast and enjoy binge-watching without disturbing others.

-That said, the Google Chromecast often takes centre stage in shared rooms such as lounges and the noise it produces can disturb others.
-Unfortunately, this issue is more relevant than ever because of the ongoing COVID-19 crisis, as many individuals are working from home on different schedules due to lockdown restrictions.
+That said, the Google Chromecast often takes centre stage in shared rooms and the noise it produces can disturb others – an issue more relevant than ever.

 Buy a Bluetooth transmitter to connect your Google Chromecast to wireless headphones

 As Jared Busch explains in this YouTube video, a Bluetooth transmitter can be used to listen to the audio from a Chromecast.

 They both feature atpX low latency technology, making the audio as smooth and synchronised to the video as possible.

 Read More: How to connect Bluetooth headphones to PS5

 How to connect Google Chromecast with wireless headphones using a Bluetooth transmitter